 In addition, we supported large-scale vaccination centre events with photo booths and face-to-face marketing teams.

-This success of these campaigns could be seen at the local level, with the StoneX Stadium vaccination centre in Barnet moving from the least well used to the busiest local centre.
+The success of these campaigns could be seen at the local level, with the StoneX Stadium vaccination centre in Barnet moving from the least well-used to the busiest local centre.
 For example, the StoneX Stadium campaign generated over 1 million impressions, 250k reach and 5,000 link clicks.